thunderbird/webext-docs/how-to/contacts.rst

 .. important::

   Accessing contact details through legacy properties is **deprecated** and write access will be removed in Thunderbird 114.
-Newly added fields in the address book UI (e.g. the ``Timezone`` information), are not accessible through a legacy property, but only through the vCard.
+Newly added fields in the address book UI (e.g. the ``Timezone`` information), are not accessible through legacy properties, but only through the vCard.

   When updating a contact and providing values for the ``vCard`` property as well as for legacy properties, the specified legacy properties are ignored.